wisebruiser05/Abhiyadav02/README.md

 <hr/>

 <!-- Introduction -->
-My name is [Abhishek Yadav](https://github.com/Abhiyadav02)! and I'm a Flutter and Data Science Enthusiast.
+My name is [Abhishek Yadav](https://github.com/Abhiyadav02)! and I'm a Artificial Intelligence, Machine Learning, Data Science Enthusiast.
 I'm from India, living in Rajasthan and currently pursuing a Bachelor's Degree in Computer Science Engineering.
 I have practical experience in Flutter and Data Science.
 As, I made many projects on the same.
 I am deeply in love with Data Science and Flutter.

 ## 🔥 Streak Stats